I quarantined in Beijing, Tokyo and Hong Kong. Here's what I learned

 Japanese law does not allow the government to enforce lockdowns.

-Despite loose restrictions that make Japan's Covid restrictions closer to those of the US or Western Europe, versus mainland China or Hong Kong, Japan has had fewer than 2,000 total reported COVID-19 deaths.
+Despite loose restrictions that make Japan's Covid restrictions closer to those of the US or Western Europe, versus mainland China or Hong Kong, Japan has had fewer than 2,000 total reported Covid-19 deaths.

 Because "societal pressure to follow rules is so immense," the government does not need legal enforcement, according to Satoshi Hori, professor at Juntendo University and an infectious disease expert.
 The culture of wearing masks and cleanliness has helped as well, he said.